• Skip to main content

 This recipe makes for an amazing quick weeknight dinner you can make in under 20 minutes.
 It really bursts with amazing flavor and the chewy tofu makes it filling and satisfying.

 Instead of meat, I used firm tofu that acts like a sponge and grabs on the sauce's amazing flavor.
 You can grind the tofu for a more pad krapow classic look, although I prefer cubed tofu in stir-fries.
-Similarly to my tofu bok choy stir fry recipe, I coated the cubes with cornstarch before pan roasting them, which makes them nice and crispy before drenching them in the savory-umami stir fry sauce.
+Similarly to this tofu bok choy stir fry recipe or this pineapple tofu, I coated the cubes with cornstarch before pan roasting them, which makes them nice and crispy before drenching them in the savory-umami stir fry sauce.

 The easy stir-fry sauce is so simple and includes common ingredients you probably already have, such as soy sauce, maple syrup, garlic, ginger and sesame oil.